Carini108/Thesis/tutorials/madgraph_tut.md

 <totfact> 0.26611858E+04</totfact>
 </mgrwt>

 * In every directory of `RESULTS` produced by `madgraph`, there is also a parser, called `lhe_parser.py`, which is a python library tailored for `.lhe` files.
-  Each event, is
+  Each event is a list of particles, identified by the first number in each row (see `number_scheme_montecarlorpp.pdf`), each of which has defined properties, like four-momentum and mass.